 I’ve been using a peer to peer lending service called Lending Loop for several months now.
 It allows businesses to access financing from lenders all across Canada (except in Quebec due to excess regulatory hurdles.)
 There’s about 6,800 investors using the platform so far.
-I thought I’d share my thoughts about Lending Loop, its advantages, risks, and answer some common questions readers may have about it. 🙂
+I thought I’d share my thoughts about investing in Lending Loop.
+Discuss the advantages and risks.
+And answer some common questions readers may have about the process. 🙂

 - Website design and easy to use.